ibm-cloud-docs/key-protect/kur.md

    * `migration_intent_target_crk`: target CRK CRN (only present when `has_migration_intent` is `true`).
    * `found_by_kms_key_listing` or `found_by_resource_scan`: how the key was discovered.
    * `associations[]`: cloud resources registered against the key (from the Key Protect registrations API).
 Each entry shows the `resource_crn` and whether it has `prevent_key_deletion` enabled.
 Omitted when a key has no registrations.
-   * `service_usage`: map of service name to encrypted resources detected by the account-wide resource scan.
+   * `service_usage`: map of service label to the encrypted resources detected by the account-wide resource scan, each resource listed once per key (see [How usage is detected](#kur-how-detected) for the labels).
 Only present for keys found by the resource scan.

 ### CRNs
 {: #kur-crns}